jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 1. If applicable, compute the FLP joint randomness seed from the parts.

-The prep message consists of the joint randomness seed.
+The prep message consists of the optional joint randomness seed.
 The complete algorithm is listed below:

 ~~~ python
 def prep_shares_to_prep(